dsouzalwyn14120/alwyn_macine_learning/README.md

-# 📦 Streamlit App Starter Kit
+# Machine learnig app 🤖
 ```
 ⬆️ (Replace above with your app's name)
 ```

-Description of the app ...
+creating a streamlit web application interface for a ML algorithm!

 ## Demo App